-Seattle’s first drive-in concert in coronavirus era one of the first in America
+Seattle’s first drive-in concert in coronavirus era one of first in America

 “This is crazy.
 Look at this backdrop we got here,” Simone said, motioning to the Space Needle and the Frank Gehry-designed MoPOP to his right.

 Organizers did not have permits to hold the free semi-secret show, and its location outside Memorial Stadium was disclosed privately to fans the day of the event.
-It may have also violated Gov. Jay Inslee’s stay-home order, which restricts public gatherings (though some drive-in religious services are currently allowed, under the governor’s four-phase reopening plan, if they meet guidelines such as people in each car being members of the same household, and remaining in vehicles with windows up).
+It also may have violated Gov. Jay Inslee’s stay-home order, which restricts public gatherings (though some drive-in religious services are now allowed, under the governor’s four-phase reopening plan, if they meet guidelines such as people in each car being members of the same household, and remaining in vehicles with windows up).
 The governor’s office could not immediately be reached Sunday.
 Still, concertgoers seemed to be practicing more social distancing than many parkgoers did at a popular Seward Park beach earlier Saturday afternoon.

 Fans were instructed to remain in their vehicles and most everyone obliged, save for a man with an infant briefly stretching baby’s legs on the trunk of a Honda Civic.
 Maybe half of the event’s organizers and photographers wore masks, and performers, including local rap vets Fatal Lucciauno and King Leez, wiped off the microphone between songs.